 Adhesives activities hived off from linoleum business to be developed independently.
 Continentale Linoleum Union is renamed Forbo to reflect the wider portfolio of activities.

-Forbo evolves into a worldwide group operating on five continents: acquisition of a flooring business in Great Britain; diversification into wall-coverings and high-pressure laminates.
+Forbo evolves into a worldwide group operating on five continents: acquisition of the Scottish Nairn linoleum manufacturing site in Kirkcaldy in 1985; diversification into wall-coverings and high-pressure laminates.

-Acquisition of Siegling, specializing in process and conveyor belt systems.
+Acquisition of Siegling, a global manufacturer, specializing in process and conveyor belt systems.